-- 11. (a) The ULDMP shall also include the following planting details and maintenance requirements: - (i) planting design details including: - A. street trees, shrubs and ground cover suitable for berms; - B. where practicable, mature trees and native vegetation should be retained; - C. treatment of fill slopes to integrate with adjacent land use, streams, riparian margins and open space zones, including ecological linkages identified in the Drury-Ōpāheke Structure Plan; - D. planting of stormwater wetlands; - E. integration of any planting requirements required by conditions of any resource consents for the project; and - F. re-instatement planting of construction and site compound areas as appropriate. - (ii) a planting programme including the staging of planting in relation to the construction programme which shall, as far as practicable, include provision for planting within each planting season following completion of works in each Stage of Work; and - (iii) detailed specifications relating to the following: - A. weed control and clearance; - B. pest animal management (to support plant establishment); - C. ground preparation (top soiling and decompaction); - D. mulching; and - E. plant sourcing and planting, including hydroseeding and grassing, and use of eco-sourced species; and - (iv) a maintenance plan in accordance with the Waka Kotahi P39 Standard Specification for Highway Landscape Treatments (2013) or any subsequent updated version. - (b) Mana Whenua shall be invited to participate in the development of the ULDMP(s) to provide input into relevant cultural landscape and design matters including how desired outcomes for management of potential effects on cultural sites, landscapes and values identified and discussed in accordance with Condition 8 may be reflected in the ULDMP.

-This designation is for the purpose of construction, operation and maintenance of an arterial transport corridor and it is not for the specific purpose of "road widening".
-Therefore, it is not intended that the front yard definition in the Auckland Unitary Plan which applies a set back from a designation for road widening purposes applies to this designation.
-A set back is not required to manage effects between the designation boundary and any proposed adjacent sites or lots.
+11. (a) JLDMP shall also include the following planting details and maintenance requir (i) rements: planting design details including: (1) A. street trees, shrubs and ground cover suitable for berms; B. where practicable, mature trees and native vegetation should be retained; C. treatment of fill slopes to integrate with adjacent land use, streams, riparian margins and open space zones, including ecological linkages identified in the Drury-Ōpāheke Structure Plan; D. planting of stormwater wetlands; E. integration of any planting requirements required by conditions of any resource consents for the project; and F. re-instatement planting of construction and site compound areas ( 11) as appropriate. (ii) a planting programme including the staging of planting in relation to the construction programme which shall, as far as practicable, include provision for planting within each planting season following completion of works in each Stage of Work; and (iii) detailed specifications relating to the following: (111) A. weed control and clearance; B. pest animal management (to support plant establishment); C. ground preparation (top soiling and decompaction); D. mulching; and E. plant sourcing and planting, including hydroseeding and grassing, and use of eco-sourced species; and (iv) a maintenance plan in accordance with the Waka Kotahi P39 Standard Specification for Highway Landscape Treatments (2013) or any subsequent updated version. (b) Mana Whenus shall be invited to participate in the development of the (b) Mana Whenua shall be invited to participate in the development of UI DMP(s) to provide input into relevant cultural landscape and development MP(s) to provide input into relevant cultural landscape and design matters including how desired outcomes for management of potential e on cultural sites, landscapes and values identified and discussed in ers including how desired outcomes for management of potential effects accor dance with Condition 8 may be reflected in the ULDMP.
+Advi ice Note: This designation is for the purpose of construction, operation and main tenance of an arterial transport corridor and it is not for the specific purp ose of "road widening".
+Therefore, it is not intended that the front yard ition in the Auckland Unitary Plan which applies a set back from a - gnation for road widening purposes applies to this designation.
+A set is not required to manage effects between the designation boundary and a any proposed adjacent sites or lots.
+L I